-The fair value paragraphs below set out the Council's policy on the assessment of the carrying values of certain assets and liabilities.
 The Council has made advances to staff for car loans and to the Housing Company that attract lower than market interest rates, and has received an interest free loan to assist energy efficiency works.
 The amounts of these advances mean that adjustments to fair value would be very small, and have been deemed immaterial.
 Therefore, no fair value adjustments have been made for these "soft loans" in the financial statements.